CWood-sdf/pineapple/README.md

 ### My config

-Here's an example of my config:
+Here is an example of my config:

 ![config example](./assets/conf.png)